jsyiek/parallang/README.md

 I examined five parallelizations of solutions to the *all-pairs shortest paths* problem: Cannon's algorithm and the Fox-Otto algorithm for min-plus matrix exponentiation, the Floyd-Warshall algorithm, the distance vector algorithm, and the Bellman-Ford algorithm.
 The simulator was created to accomplish analysis at scale and be free of the variability in the underlying host computer.
 My results used road-network datasets and demonstrated that *superlinear speedup* could be achieved for the first three, that the Bellman-Ford algorithm was the fastest, and that the distance vector algorithm is abysmally inefficient.

 My supervisor was *Dr Jagdish Modi*, who suggested the project.
-My mark on this project is yet to be published.
+I achieved a high class I mark on this project.